How to set up DNS on any Android phone (step by step)

 Your Android smartphone is now using a private DNS provider.

-DNS changer apps
+Set up DNS on Android using DNS changer apps

 Cloudflare's 1.1.1.1, BGNmobi's DNS Changer, and Quad9 Connect are free DNS changer apps.
 You can find these apps in the Google Play app store.